bradware/data-structures-algorithms/AVLTree/README.md

-# Data Structures & Algorithms
+# AVL Tree
-A repository of fundamental data structures and algorithms implemented in Java.
-Each directory concetrates on a different data strucutre or algorithm.
-Every one was implemented using Java and tested through the JUnit framework.
+Implementation of a self balancing AVL Tree written in Java.
+For more on AVL Trees, check out this article.
+Tested through JUnit framework.